Docker for Linux

 Note: If you loaded the image from a compressed tar archive, replace

-You can access the Solace management tool, PubSub+ Manager, or the Solace CLI to start issuing configuration or monitoring commands on the message broker.
+You can access the Solace management tool, PubSub+ Manager, or the Solace CLI to start issuing configuration or monitoring commands on the event broker.

 Solace PubSub+ Manager management access: